#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your flower bed with compost and mulch.
-Mulch controls weeds and keeps the soil moist.
+Finish it all off with mulch and compost.
+Mulch keeps your soil moist and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
-Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster larger plants that bear more fruit and flowers.
+Mulch and compost can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Richfield, MN Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Richfield, MN Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores